-Playing the Lotto online in the UK is very straightforward – all you have to do is visit our Buy Lotto Tickets page, or use the link above, and follow the simple instructions provided, When you buy UK Lotto tickets online you will not receive a physical piece of paper but will instead be issued with an official receipt (which you can print out if you wish).
-This means it is impossible to “lose” your ticket – something that a surprising number of big winners have been unfortunate enough to do when playing offline.
-Another advantage of playing online is that you will automatically be notified should you win a prize.How to Play Lotto Online (Outside UK)
+Playing the Lotto online in the UK is very straightforward – all you have to do is visit our Buy Lotto Tickets page, or use the link above, and follow the simple instructions provided.
+When you buy UK Lotto tickets online, you won’t receive a physical ticket, instead you will be emailed with an official receipt (which you can print out if you wish).
+This means it is impossible for your ticket to be lost or stolen.
+Another advantage of playing online is that your numbers are checked automatically and you will be notified by email should you win a prize.How to Play Lotto Online (Outside UK)

-For those of you who don’t happen to live in the UK, playing the UK Lottery online is almost as simple, but you will need to purchase your tickets from a “lottery agent” that has been specially selected for its ease of use and reliability.
-Visit our Buy Tickets page, or use the link above, and select the Outside UK option to visit the agent in question.
+To play the UK Lottery online from outside the UK you will need to purchase your tickets from a lottery agent, who will buy them on your behalf.
+Click on our Buy Tickets page, or use the link above and select the Outside UK option to visit this vendor.

-You will need to purchase your UK Lotto tickets using a credit card or Neteller account, and if you win up to US$500, your prize will be credited back to you automatically using your chosen payment method.
-A scan of the Lotto ticket, bought on your behalf, will be sent to you.
+You will need to purchase your UK Lotto tickets using a credit card or Neteller account, and a scan of the Lotto ticket will be emailed to you.

-If you agree with us that reading about the latest lottery jackpot winners, lottery developments and new game launches is almost as exciting as actually playing, you’ll love our Lottery News items.
+If you like staying informed about the latest jackpot winners, lottery developments and new game launches, you’ll love our Lottery News section.
 Breaking lotto news stories are published regularly, and not only do we tell you who won and how much, we also go out of our way to flag up big opportunities that you should look out for in the future.
-For example, we might tell you that the UK Lotto has rolled over so that you can make sure you don’t miss out on your chance to win a particularly large jackpot!
+For example, we might tell you that the UK Lotto has rolled over so that you can make sure you don’t miss out on your chance to win a particularly huge jackpot!

 National Lotto Statistics